aws-samples/aws-cdk-intro-workshop/workshop/content/40-dotnet/20-create-project/300-structure.md

 Now's a good time to open the project in your favorite IDE and explore.

 > If you use VSCode, you can just type `code .` within the project directory.
+>
+> You may see a notification saying `Required assets to build and debug are missing from 'YOURPROJECT'.
+Add them?`
+>
+> This can be ignored for our purposes.

 ## Explore your project directory